kaziandelib/BRACU_Thesis/README.md

 Generating forecasts and visualizing the results

 The goal is to demonstrate how classical statistical models like ARIMA can be applied to real-world economic data for practical forecasting tasks.
-This project highlights skills in time series analysis, data preprocessing, model evaluation, and visualization using Python libraries such as pandas, matplotlib, and statsmodels.
+This project highlights skills in time series analysis, data preprocessing, model evaluation, and visualization using Python libraries such as pandas and matplotlib